 Dolby Vision is superior to HDR10, but why?

+The main differences are that Dolby Vision masters of movies are done at 12 bits, rather than HDR10’s 10 bits.
 Also, peak brightness can go – in theory, at least – right up to 10,000 lumens.
-In reality, most Dolby Vision masters seem to be targeting 4,000 nits – which remains a very big step up from the 1,000 nits that HDR10 masters work to.
+In reality, most Dolby Vision masters seem to be targeting 4000 nits – which remains a very big step up from the 1000 nits that HDR10 masters work to.

 But most significant is how Dolby Vision uses frame-by-frame metadata to manage HDR performance.
 This helps to deliver the best results as it adapts the source material to the performance of your TV.

 This is why Dolby Vision requires the extra hardware, and ultimately why HDR10 and Ultra HD Premium are likely to be the more prevalent standards.
 But the Dolby argument is that this hardware will deliver better picture quality, and we agree.

 And, in case you are concerned, anything that supports Dolby Vision supports HDR10 by default – this just doesn’t work in reverse.

 This is a tricky one.
 Dolby Vision does, from all the evidence so far, deliver a superior viewing performance to standard HDR10.

 So as more Dolby Vision content turns up we can certainly imagine some, maybe many, AV fans only wanting to buy gear that supports it.

 That said, it’s possible to buy TVs from the likes of Samsung and Panasonic that deliver excellent quality from HDR10/HDR10+ alongside some unique picture features – such as extreme colour volumes and ambient light management in Samsung’s QLED case, and Hollywood-tuned video processing in Panasonic’s OLED case.